MitchellAugustin/ubuntu-server-documentation/how-to/graphics/install-nvidia-drivers.md

 The `ubuntu-drivers` tool relies on the same logic as the "Additional Drivers" graphical tool, and allows more flexibility on desktops and on servers.

-The `ubuntu-drivers` tool is recommended if your computer uses Secure Boot, since it always tries to install signed drivers which are known to work with Secure Boot.
+The `ubuntu-drivers` tool is recommended if your computer uses Secure Boot, since it will, by default, only install the pre-built, signed drivers which are known to work with Secure Boot.
+(Refer to "Building your own kernel modules using the NVIDIA DKMS package" later in this page if you have a specific use case that requires the DKMS drivers.)

+Note that if you currently have a version of the Nvidia drivers installed that conflicts with those being installed by `ubuntu-drivers`, `ubuntu-drivers` will uninstall your original drivers before installing the new drivers.

 ### Check the available drivers for your hardware